 whether or not the prescriber is qualified to diagnose and treat the problems

 for which it is prescribed.
 Most chiropractors and naturopaths are not.

-In 2004, The FDA ordered Health Directions, Inc., to stop claiming in its literature that the HealthPax device can modify brain wave patterns and is effective against epilepsy, stress-related disorders, and several other conditions.
+In 2004, The FDA ordered Health Directions, Inc., of Middletown, Pennsylvania, to stop claiming in its literature that the HealthPax device can modify brain wave patterns and is effective against epilepsy, stress-related disorders, and several other conditions.
 The agency's warning letter stated that the device had been approved for treat insomnia, depression, or anxiety but was being marketed for unapproved purposes .
 Company president Harold Stecker, Ph.D., quickly replied that the marketing materials would be modified to remove the challenged claims.
 His letter also indicated that all companies using CES devices produced by Health Directions would be notified and required to similarly modify their marketing materials .
 The FDA agreed that this was an acceptable plan .
 In 2004, however, some claims mentioned in the FDA letter still appeared on sites promoting the NutriPax program.